aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/calculate-formulas/add-cells-to-microsoft-excel-formula-watch-window/_index.md

 ## **Possible Usage Scenarios**

-Microsoft Excel Watch Window is a useful tool to conveniently monitor cell values and their formulas in a window.
+The Microsoft Excel Watch Window is a useful tool that conveniently monitors cell values and their formulas.
 You can open the *Watch Window* in Microsoft Excel by clicking *Formulas > Watch Window*.
 It has the *Add Watch* button that can be used to add cells for inspection.
-Similarly, you can use the [**Worksheet.CellWatches.Add()**](https://reference.aspose.com/cells/go-cpp/cellwatchcollection/add_int_int/) method to add cells to the *Watch Window* using Aspose.Cells API.
+Similarly, you can use the [**Worksheet.CellWatches.Add()**](https://reference.aspose.com/cells/go-cpp/cellwatchcollection/add_int_int/) method to add cells to the *Watch Window* using the Aspose.Cells API.

 ## **Add Cells to Microsoft Excel Formula Watch Window**